johan162/hpdf_table/docs/FontAndStyle.md

 The parameters are used as follows:
 - The `tag` parameter has the same meaning as for content and label callbacks; an optional unique identifier for the table.** The `tag` parameter should always be checked for possible `NULL` value since it is not required for a table to have a tag.
 - The `r` and `c` arguments are the row and column of the cell the callback is made for
 - The `content` is the cell content string.
-The rationale for including this in the style callback is to allow for highligthning in the table of specific data.
+The rationale for including this in the style callback is to allow for highlighting in the table of specific data.
 It could for example be something as simple as wanting to mark all values above a certain threshold with another background color in the table to draw attention.
-- Finally the actual style is encompassed by the `hpdf_text_style_t` and is defined as the following structure
+- Finally, the actual style is encompassed by the `hpdf_text_style_t` and is defined as the following structure
     ```c
     typedef struct text_style {
         char *font;                     /**< Font face name */
         HPDF_REAL fsize;                /**< Font size */
         HPDF_RGBColor color;            /**< Font color */
-        HPDF_RGBColor background;       /**< Font background colot */
+        HPDF_RGBColor background;       /**< Font background color */
         hpdftbl_text_align_t halign;    /**< Text horizontal alignment */
     } hpdf_text_style_t;
     ```

 The style callbacks can exactly as the content callback be specified for either the entire table or for a specific cell.
 A cell callback will always override a table callback.
-The two functions to setup style callbacks are
+The two functions to set up style callbacks are

 ```c
 int